erikisrad/osrs-abyss/README.md

 # osrs-abyss
- an osrs script for abyssal runs
+A script that plays Runescape for you and creates abyssal runes!